TEAM-IMT/Chatbot/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-[Best-README-Template](https://github.com/othneildrew/Best-README-Template) for providing the repository README template.
+* [Best-README-Template](https://github.com/othneildrew/Best-README-Template) for providing the repository README template.
+* [UE TAL 2020 Chatbot](https://github.com/valeporti/imt_chatbot) for serving as the basis of the project, as well as providing examples of intentions.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->